Monthly Archives: September 2012

 In this luscious cool-weather soup, onions, garlic, winter squash, and silken tofu are all enveloped in the familiar flavor of potatoes, making this a wonderful vehicle for getting a lot of nourishing ingredients into eaters of all ages.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.

 Mashed potatoes, the classic comforting side dish, is made even better with the addition of sweet potato.
 It adds extra flavor, color, nutrition.
-This is great on its own, but for an even cozier dish, consider making Easy Mushroom Gravy for topping individual portions.
+This is great on its own, but for an even more luscious dish, consider making Easy Mushroom Gravy for topping individual portions.

 Transforming tofu into crisp teriyaki-flavored triangles is a simple thing to do, and the fun shape gives it immediate appeal to kids (or the tofu-phobic!).
 These go quickly, so for more servings, simply double the recipe for both the tofu and marinade.
 These are a perfect component for rice or noodle bowls, as shown in the […]